for State Representative dist. 15

 1954 Born at NKC Hospital, attended St. Patrick’s, St. Pius X High school, graduated with a BSBA from Rockhurst College 1977.
 Began working in high school busing tables & retail sales & working summers on a traveling construction crew at 16.
 By 18, had my own summer crew & traveled approx. 6 states installing industrial fencing, Fort Riley & Leavenworth Army bases, Wolf Creek Power Plant, Hutchison State Pen, Lansing and Jeff City State Penitentiaries, the fence at KC International Airport, when it was originally constructed in the late 70’s & dozens of backstops, tennis courts & substations.
 Running those construction crews required not just getting the work done, but keeping my crew out of trouble after work.
 We traveled and stayed in motels and I needed to be sure they were ready to work the next day, so my responsibility went beyond just work.

-At Rockhurst College I was elected president of the student activities committee.
+At Rockhurst College I was elected chairman of the student activities committee.

 As soon as I graduated from Rockhurst I volunteered for Big Brothers.
 It had just gotten started.
 Kevin Lowell, my little brother was 10 years old when I was assigned to him.
 He asked me to become one of his scout leaders, which I did.
 We remained close for over 15 years.
 Kevin's Story is one of the most tragic and sad stories.
 During this time right out of college I also volunteered at Swinney Elementary School as an elementary reading tutor.
 At the time I had rented a small house at 4715 Mercier and the school was just a block up the street on 47th St. I did this during the winter months when I wasn't traveling doing construction work.